 How did this project start?

 It started because I was writing several scripts simultaneously, but this one may be the most personal because private things influenced the script.
-One being the death of my father that may not be visible in the film itself, but it’s part of me.
-And then because I have a very close relationship with a family with a neurodivergent son, who is on the autism spectrum.
+One is the death of my father, which may not be visible in the film itself, but it’s part of me.
+And then, because I have a very close relationship with a family with a neurodivergent son who is on the autism spectrum.
 He is now around 18 years old.
 It’s really personal.

 Yes, I felt that when I saw the film.
 What about the actor who plays Niko?